-Traditionally, Tuscarora people lived in villages made up of large wooden-framed buildings smothered with sheets of elm bark known as longhouses.
-These longhouses were about 100 feet long, and could accommodate as many as 60 people.
+Traditionally, the Tuscarora people lived in villages made up of large wooden-framed buildings smothered with sheets of elm bark known as longhouses.
+These longhouses were about 100 feet long and would house multiple families in one.
 In the present day, longhouses are only used for celebrating ceremonies.
-These houses are converted into tribe meeting halls or sweat lodges.
-As of this date, most of the Native American Indians live in Western-style apartments and modern houses no different from those of other North American residents.
+Today, the Tuscarora and other Iroquoian nations generally live in Western-style houses and apartments no different from those of other North American residents.

-Originating from North Carolina, their lifestyle involved hunting and gathering as well as farming.
+Their lifestyle involved hunting and gathering as well as farming.
 Apart from this, they could collect fish from rivers, gather shellfish from the ocean, and, thus, fishing played a significant role in their way of life and their diets.
-They slowly adopted the "Great Law of Peace" as their "Founding Constitution".
-This formed the government, which in turn decided the procedures and duties of chiefs and clan mothers.
-This constitution was codified using a memory device in the form of special beads known as "wampum", which was said to have inherent spiritual values.
-The men also used "gustoweh" in ceremonies, which were basically ornamental caps ornamented with turkey feathers.

-In early 1930s, the Tuscarora people filed a petition to be included in the U.S. Indian Reorganization Act.
+In the early 1930s, the Tuscarora people filed a petition to be included in the US Indian Reorganization Act.
 However, for two decades, they were not included in IRA, as the investigators felt that they aren’t eligible.
-Then, in 1979, the U.S. Department of the Interior formulated a process through which unrecognized tribes in the country were given more power to file petitions for Federal recognition.
-Today, most of the Tuscarora people reside in Mecklenburg County, around Charlotte, North Carolina, United States.
-Here, they face similar challenges shared with other urban minority communities.
-Some reports show higher rates of high school dropouts and poorer literacy than norms for their non-Native American neighbors.
-Because of such educational disparity, poverty and unemployment is also widespread among these Native Americans.
-These are some of the problems which the American Indian tribe is hoping to overcome via increased access to legal, Federal resources, and exercising tribal sovereignty.
+Then, in 1979, the US Department of the Interior formulated a process through which unrecognized tribes in the country were given more power to file petitions for Federal recognition.